WHAT YOU SHOULD KNOW ABOUT MBA RANKINGS and ACCREDITATIONS (FAQ)

-Accreditation means that the teaching process in the school complies with the standards established by an accreditation body.
-If you see that a school is accredited by an accreditation body it means that both the way it conducts the classes and supports students during the program are in compliance with the processes of the respected body.
-Accreditation doesn’t mean that (1) the quality of education and the real results achieved by a student as a result of studying in the school are high, or (2) a student has good chances of building an impressive career fast and receiving high income because of his/her MBA.
+A private academic accreditation means that the teaching process in a school complies with the standards established by a private academic accreditation body or a private association of academic schools.
+If you see that a school is accredited by a private academic accreditation body, it means that the way it teaches classes and supports students during the program is in compliance with some criteria set by the respective body.
+A private academic accreditation doesn’t mean that (1) the quality of education and the real results achieved by students and graduates as an outcome of studying at a school are high, or (2) a student has good chances of building an impressive career fast and receiving high income because of his/her MBA.

-Normally, MBA and Executive MBA programs are delivered in two types of schools, and characteristics of a certain program depend on the type of the respected school.
+Normally MBA and Executive MBA programs are delivered in two types of schools, and characteristics of a certain program depend on the type of the respecive school.
 A smart student is supposed to choose exactly the type of school which corresponds to his/her goals and expectations the most.
 Choosing the wrong type of school will cause dissatisfaction and a student will not achieve the results he/she has expected.

 1st type – Academic Business Schools (ABS).
 Normally ABS are the schools which are subsidiaries of established universities.
 They do not have very strong connections with real business and do not dig deeply into the current practical needs of real business during their classes.
 However, they do offer a student a good theoretical training.
 This is the best option for a younger manager at the lowest managerial position who is not yet familiar with the real business problems or ranked high enough to take managerial decisions.
 ABS is a good start for those at the beginning of their career.
 Although a student will not get extensive practical skills at ABS, they will get a good theoretical background which is enough.
 He/she is supposed to get the hands-on practical skills from further training in the future after finishing the MBA.

 2nd type – Implementation Business Schools (IBS).
 Usually IBS are the schools which are either subsidiaries of consulting companies or independent schools.
 They have very strong connections with real businesses and dig deeply into the practical needs of real businesses during their classes.
 In addition, IBS expects their students to have some working experience and educational background and therefore they pay less attention to theoretical discussions during their classes.
-During their studies at IBS students are expected to develop the projects for their companies and implement them; students upgrade and streamline the business processes in their companies by doing these projects.
-In fact, thanks to MBA training they get the practical skills and immediately improve the performance of the companies they are working for.
-Normally, it results in a faster career development and income growth.
+During their studies at IBS students are expected to develop a lot of projects for their companies and implement them; students upgrade and streamline the business processes in their companies by doing these projects.
+In fact, thanks to an MBA training they get practical skills and immediately improve the performance of the companies they are working for.
+Normally it results in a faster career development and income growth.
 However, you should be aware that doing MBA at IBS is normally more difficult than at ABS (because of the requirement to develop implementation projects).
 This is also not an option for those who are looking for theoretical training rather than practical experience.

 The best of both types of schools participate in School Rankings.
 You should know that the absolute majority of schools are not allowed to participate in school rankings because of the serious concerns which ranking bodies have about the quality and value of their MBA programs.
-However, once a school is allowed to participate in a national or, even better, an international ranking, students can be confident that the MBA programs the school offers will provide them with a high quality training.
-So if you want to choose a good school with valued and respected MBA programs, you should make sure that it is listed in both national and international rankings.
+At the moment only 200 MBAs and Executive MBAs are globally ranked (compare this number with thousands of academically accredited programs!) and EMAS is within them (check our positions in the global ranking above)!

-4. What type of school is EMAS?
+6. What type of school is EMAS?
 What kind of accreditation does it have?